SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 When you create a new asset you have the option of assigning one or more devices to this asset.

 1. Click **Assign devices** in the **New asset** page.
-2. The resulting dialog lists all devices registered for the tenant.
+2. The resulting dialog window lists all devices registered for the tenant.
 Select one or multiple devices and click **Assign**.
 3. The dialog closes and you can continue creating the asset.

 ![Assigning devices to an asset](/images/dtm/assets/dtm-assets-assign-devices.png)